Farnham College: History

 Farnham College is the successor to Farnham Grammar School for boys, which was created some time before 1585 (the date of a donation being made by a Richard Searle "to the maintenance of the school in Farnham").
 It is possible that this ancient school dated back as far as 1351 when a chantry was created at Farnham Castle, but there is no documentary evidence of this.

 The school benefited over the years from various bequests as well as the generosity of Bishops of Winchester, who occupied Farnham Castle over the centuries.

 In 1905, the town centre assets of the school were sold in order to purchase and build a new school in fields to the south of the town.
 In 1973, under Government education reforms, the school gave way to the present Farnham College.

 Farnham College was created from the amalgamation of Farnham Girls' Grammar School with Farnham Grammar School and opened in September 1973 as Farnham's first sixth form college.
 At the same time the local secondary schools became 13 to 16 comprehensive schools.
 The college was established on the site of Farnham Grammar School, initially using the existing buildings.
 The Girls' Grammar School building in Menin Way is now home to South Farnham School.

 In 2007 a merger took place between the college and Guildford College.

+In 2019 Farnham College, along with the rest of Guildford College Group, were brought under the management of Activate Learning.